consandstuff/consandstuff.github.io/rhythmcons/beatmania-iidx/iidx-small/index.md

 **Acrylic stuff**

-For these project we're using two sets of acrylic (a.k.a. plexiglass in the US).
+For this project we're using two sets of acrylic (a.k.a. plexiglass in the US).
 The first set is the top mounted pieces where the buttons and turntable will be mounted.
-The other set is pieces of color acrylic to cover the box and it's sides and the bottom.
+The other set is pieces of color acrylic to cover the box, its sides and the bottom.

 For this part I extremely recommend getting the job done by a local acrylic store and not by hand.
 Acrylic is hard stuff and it's quite toxic to breathe its dust so you're better paying for this.